 In the latest build of Windows 10 Technical Preview, Microsoft has finally integrated DirectX 12 into the operating system.
 This means that all people running Windows 10 Tech Preview’s latest version are running DirectX 12, the next step in PC gaming.

 DirectX 12 is going to leverage many of the same things as AMD’s Mantle API, with lower-level hardware access, better utilization of CPU cores, and generally more performance in applications.
-DirectX 12 will perform significantly better when making large amount of draw calls, as well as making improvements in the general graphical fidelity of video-games.
+DirectX 12 will perform significantly better when making a large amount of draw calls, as well as making improvements in the general graphical fidelity of video-games.

 Draw calls are making large amounts of units or other in-game textures appear, which in DirectX 11 and previous versions of DirectX were a large resource use.
 The improvements in DirectX 12 means games will not be nearly as limited by the number of AI units, destructive environments, or other demanding resources that can be displayed on-screen, leading to bigger environments, more AI in-game, and other improvements.